 What am I most excited about in terms of investing in real estate?
-Well if we’re talking about real estate I’m not sure I get excited.
+Well, if we’re talking about real estate I’m not sure I get excited.
 To me, it’s a business transaction.
-There’s emotion, don’t get me wrong, I mean I love sniffing out a deal, I put a property under a contract last week, 2 million bucks for the fund that I run here in the United States and I think that property will do well and since managing to secure it was me and another guy that were head to head trying to get it under contract.
-They did a bit more but I had a better track record of closing and was a cash buyer.
+There’s emotion, don’t get me wrong, I mean I love sniffing out a deal; I put a property under a contract last week, 2 million bucks for the fund that I run here in the United States and I think that property will do well and since managing to secure it was me and another guy that were head to head trying to get it under contract.
+They did a bit more, but I had a better track record of closing and was a cash buyer.
 So they went with me and the agent said well since giving you the nod we’ve had about 30 calls from other people who want it too and that is, it feels good, you know, that’s exciting because you know that you’ve got a good deal when that kind of thing happens.

 But material success is obviously not all that matters.
 A family man through and through, McKnight is also excited to grow old with his wife and kids surrounding him.

-I’m just excited about the future I guess.
-If I’m excited about anything I’m excited about watching my kids grow up, I’m excited about getting old with my wife and excited about continuing to invest and make money and to use that money to bless my family and to bless other people and till God calls me home to continue to try and not only because I think I’ve got enough myself but not only to provide for myself but to provide for others.
+I’m just excited about the future, I guess.
+If I’m excited about anything I’m excited about watching my kids grow up, I’m excited about getting old with my wife and excited about continuing to invest and make money and to use that money to bless my family and to bless other people and until God calls me home to continue to try not to only because I think I’ve got enough myself but not only to provide for myself but to provide for others.
 I think there’s an obligation too much is given, enough is required and monetary wealth brings with it advantages there’s no doubt about it but it also brings with it a responsibility and you have to be careful about how you discharge that responsibility.
-I want to get Heaven and I want God to look at me and say well done good and faithful servant.
+I want to get Heaven and I want God to look at me and say well done, good and faithful servant.
 So I heard that recently someone said that money is a tool and not a weapon and I think that’s a really good way of describing it and I think I want to continue using money as a tool to benefit myself and to benefit others.

 Thanks so much to Steve.
 We will keep the conversation going in a future episode on Property Investory Podcast where we talk about how to apply the strategy,

-Dave would source them and buy them and that was how we moved out of vendor financing into traditional rentals and so we would employ this principle called multiplication by division where we buy a house for 50 kept the number simple, it would go up to 100, we’d sell it at 100 and buy-back two 50,000 dollar houses in another emerging area and that’s how we brought so much property so quickly.
+Dave would source them and buy them and that was how we moved out of vendor financing into traditional rentals and so we would employ this principle called multiplication by division where we buy a house for 50 kept the numbers simple, it would go up to 100, we’d sell it at 100 and buy-back two 50,000 dollar houses in another emerging area and that’s how we brought so much property so quickly.

 to exploring the mindset needed to pull off a successful investment